-The first Imam, Ali (A.S.), said, "Suppose a drop of liquor is put in a well and from its water a land is irrigated.
+The first Imam, Ali (a), said, "Suppose a drop of liquor is put in a well and from its water a land is irrigated.
 Grass grows on the land and a sheep grazes there.
 That sheep then gets mixed in a flock of other sheep who have grazed elsewhere.
 If all the sheep are slaughtered making it difficult to identify the meat of the sheep who had grazed on a land which was irrigated from the water of the well, then I shall not eat any of that meat."

-Thus Hazrat Ali (A.S.) has emphasized the evil of Alcohol.
+Thus Imam Ali (a) has emphasized the evil of alcohol.